TCPA Best Practices & Call Center Compliance Checklist

 TCPA Best Practices for List and Campaign Management

 The TCPA also governs who can and can’t be on your lists and included in your campaigns.
-Adhere to these TCPA best practices related to list and campaign management to support compliance from end to end.
+Adhere to this call center compliance best practices related to list and campaign management to support compliance from end to end.

 Frequently Check the National Do Not Call List